PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 {{ end() }}

-## Generate Vim config from nix
+## Generate Vim config from Nix

-To come the full circle, introduce `vimnix` script with configuration for the Ultisnips plugin where you will set the path pointing to snippets package in nix store.
+To come the full circle, introduce `vimnix` script with configuration for the Ultisnips plugin where you will set the path pointing to snippets package in Nix store.

 First, let's add the plugin.